 (a) Each operator of pipelines designed in accordance with this Code should consider the need for periodic integrity assessments of those pipelines.
 An integrity assessment may consist of a hydrostatic test of the pipeline, an in-line inspection (ILI) followed by remediation of anomalies indicated by the inspection to be possibly injurious, or other technical means that can provide a level of integrity assessment equivalent to a hydrostatic test or an ILI.
-For guidance on the integrity-assessment process, the operator may refer to API 1160.
+For guidance on the integrity-assessment process, the operator may refer to API RP 1160.

-When assessing pipeline integrity each operator should develop criteria for evaluating anomalies identified through ILI methods, through visual inspection, or through other technical means.
-API 1160 provides guidance for evaluating anomalies.
+When assessing pipeline integrity, each operator should develop criteria for evaluating anomalies identified through ILI methods, through visual inspection, or through other technical means.
+API 1163, API RP 1160, API RP 1176, and API RP 1183 may be used for additional guidance.

-(b) Defect repair criteria and repair methods are described below as a guideline for pipeline operators to use when addressing anomalies discovered on their pipelines.
-It is recognized that a pipeline operator may elect to perform an engineering critical assessment (ECA) to identify alternate repair criteria or other mitigative methods as defined in API 1160.

-- (c) Repairs shall be covered by a maintenance plan [see para.
+- (b) Defect repair criteria and repair methods are described below as a guideline for pipeline operators to use when addressing anomalies discovered on their pipelines.
+It is recognized that a pipeline operator may elect to perform an engineering critical assessment (ECA) to identify alternate repair criteria or other mitigative methods as defined in API RP 1160. - (c) Repairs shall be covered by a maintenance plan [see para.
 450.2(a)] and shall be performed under qualified supervision by trained personnel familiar with the hazards to public safety.
-The maintenance plan shall consider the appropriate information contained in API 2200, API 2201, API 1104, and API RP 1111.
-It is essential that all personnel working on pipeline repairs understand the need for careful planning of the job, be briefed as to the procedures to be followed in accomplishing the repairs, and follow precautionary measures and procedures outlined in API 2200.
-Personnel working on repairs to pipelines handling liquids requiring special safety precautions such as LPG, carbon dioxide, liquid alcohol, or liquid anhydrous ammonia shall also be informed on the specific properties, characteristics, and potential hazards associated with those liquids, precautions to be taken following detection of a leak, and safety repair procedures set forth for LPG pipelines in API 2200.
+The maintenance plan shall consider the appropriate information contained in API RP 2200, API RP 2201, API 1104, and API RP 1111.
+It is essential that all personnel working on pipeline repairs understand the need for careful planning of the job, be briefed as to the procedures to be followed in accomplishing the repairs, and follow precautionary measures and procedures outlined in API RP 2200.
+Personnel working on repairs to pipelines handling liquids requiring special safety precautions such as LPG, liquid alcohol, or liquid anhydrous ammonia shall also be informed on the specific properties, characteristics, and potential hazards associated with those liquids, precautions to be taken following detection of a leak, and safety repair procedures set forth for LPG pipelines in API RP 2200.
 Piping in the vicinity of any repair shall be adequately supported during and after the repair. - (d) If an inert gas, such as nitrogen, is used to temporarily displace the liquid in a pipeline system for the purpose of a repair, a detailed written procedure shall be required.
-Because the potential energy of a gas presents special concerns, this procedure should address, as minimum, the factors related to the use of an inert gas - (1) maximum flow rate of the fluid being displaced - (2) maximum pressure at the injection site of the inert gas - (3) injection temperature - (4) inert gas handling to eliminate the risks to personnel - (5) safety procedures such as overpressure protection
+Because the potential energy of a gas presents special concerns, this procedure should address, as a minimum, the following factors related to the use of an inert gas: - (1) maximum flow rate of the fluid being displaced - (2) maximum pressure at the injection site of the inert gas - (3) injection temperature - (4) inert gas handling to eliminate the risks to personnel - (5) safety procedures such as overpressure protection minimize the risks to personnel and facilities, the internal pressure in the pipeline should be reduced to a level that would be expected to prevent an anomaly from failing while the excavation, inspection, and repair are in progress.
+In this respect, the following two types of anomalies are relevant:

-This procedure shall be followed under the supervision required in para, 451.6.1(c).
+This procedure shall be followed under the supervision required in (c).